ddcap/halvade/docs/source/contents/samples.rst

 Example datasets
 ================

-The input data for these pipelines typically consist of either 2 fastq files for paired-end reads or a bam file containing already aligned reads.
+The input data for these pipelines typically consist of either 2 FASTQ files for paired-end reads or a BAM file containing already aligned reads.

 Whole genome sequencing sample
 ------------------------------

-The Whole genome sequencing sample is the NA12878 dataset, this dataset is typically used in similar benchmarks and papers.
-It consists of 1.5 billion paired-end reads of 100bp sequenced and translates into a 50x coverage.
+The whole genome sequencing sample is the NA12878 dataset, this dataset is typically used in similar benchmarks and papers.
+This dataset consists of 1.5 billion paired-end reads of 100 basepairs in length.
+This translates into a 50x coverage.
 Execute the following commands to download and preprocess the data:

 .. code-block:: bash
 	:linenos: